-The amount of revenue recognized for the years ended December 31, 2022 and 2021 that was included in the contract liability balance at the beginning of the period were \$53,897 and \$20,135, respectively.
+The amount of revenue recognized for the years ended December 31, 2023 and 2022 that was included in the contract liability balance at the beginning of the period were \$55,284 and \$53,897, respectively.

-The contract liabilities were primary related to the advance received from customers due to sales of plastic injections and tools; for which revenue is recognized when products have been delivered to or accepted by customers.
+The contract liabilities were primary related to the advance received from customers due to sales and product development services; for which revenue is recognized when products have been delivered to or accepted by customers.